 Use online tools for tutoring and editing

 An older child may hate writing because they’re so concerned about the mistakes they’ll make in their text.
 If this is the case for your child, online tools could be the solution.
 They can give the child the support they need to write, without spending too much time worrying.
 For example, try using Easy Word Count to highlight and correct errors after a piece has been written, and Paper Fellows to connect with other writers.
-Writing services such as Custom essay and Write my essay can also help by editing your child’s writing, and showing them where they can improve.

 Try typing instead